cuzzo/whoknows/README.md

 > Suzy: 1
 ```

+whoknows uses git-blame internally, so you should probably run it from the root or some subdirectory of your repository.

 ## Options

 `-a` search through all files containing the keyphrase, and report any line in that file--whether it contains the keyphrase or not.